nomota/c3-for-all/README.md

 # c3-for-all

 # C3 Programming Language

 C3 is an evolution of C and a minimalist systems programming language.

 ### Ergonomics and Safety

-- Optionals to safely and quickly handle errors and null.
+- Optionals to safely and quickly handle errors and null values.
 - Defer to clean up resources.
 - Slices and foreach for safe iteration.
-- Contracts in comments, to add constraints to your code.
+- Contracts in comments to add constraints to your code.
-- Automatically free memory after use in @pool context.
+- Automatically free memory after use in @pool() context.

-### Performance by default
+### Performance by Default

 - Write SIMD vectors to program the hardware directly.
-- Access to different memory allocators to fine tune performance.
+- Access to different memory allocators to fine-tune performance.
-- Zero overhead errors.
+- Zero-overhead errors.
 - Fast compilation times.
-- Industrial strength optimisations backed by LLVM.
+- Industrial-strength optimizations backed by LLVM.
-- Easy to use inline assembly.
+- Easy-to-use inline assembly.

-### Batteries included standard library
+### Batteries-Included Standard Library

 - Dynamic containers and strings.
 - Cross-platform abstractions for ease of use.
 - Access to the native platform when you need it.

-### Leverage existing C or C++ libraries
+### Leverage Existing C or C++ Libraries

 - Full C ABI compatibility.
-- C3 can link C code, C can link C3 code.
+- C3 can link C code; C can link C3 code.

-### Simple modules
+### Simple Modules

 - Modules namespace code.
 - Modules make encapsulation simple with explicit control.
-- Interfaces define shared behaviour to write robust libraries.
+- Interfaces define shared behavior to write robust libraries.
 - Generic modules make extending code easier.
 - Simple struct composition and reuse with struct subtyping.

-### Macros without a PhD
+### Macros Without a PhD

 - Macros can be similar to normal functions.
 - Or write code that understands the types in your code.

-Next
+---

-Design Goals & Background
+**Next:** Design Goals & Background